 That is the nature of emergencies.
 They fast-forward historical processes.
 Decisions that in normal times could take years of deliberation are passed in a matter of hours.

 The same is true for eCommerce.
 In these unprecedented circumstances, new trends have emerged.
 Business is migrating online.
 Unexpected industry sectors boom in popularity.
 Innovative global payment strategies are introduced.
-Coping with the ongoing digital transformation means adapting payment processes to the most vulnerable members of society: the older generations.

 Before we go any further, let’s define millennials.
 In recent weeks, there seems to have been some confusion on the subject.
 When American students were shown partying on their spring break, politicians were quick to attack ‘irresponsible’ millennials.
 But as millennials themselves will attest: the youngest millennial graduated five years ago.